sigsegv7/rv7/README.md

 be configured by running ``./configure``.

-Before the system can be built, you must build yourself a toolchain by running ``make toolchain``, this will take awhile but once it is complete the system can be built with a single ``make``.
+Before the system can be built, you must build yourself a toolchain by running ``make toolchain``, this will take awhile but once it is complete, the system can be built with a single ``make``.

 ## Dependencies